bodrick/awesome/TOPICS.md

 ## audio-fingerprinting

 *   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Identification Platform, has limited accuracy (40 - 60%).
+Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
+V4 of this library is BSL licensed.
 *   [acoustid/chromaprint](https://github.com/acoustid/chromaprint) - C library for generating audio fingerprints used by AcoustID

 ## browser-fingerprint

 *   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Identification Platform, has limited accuracy (40 - 60%).
+Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
+V4 of this library is BSL licensed.

 ## browser-fingerprinting

 *   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Identification Platform, has limited accuracy (40 - 60%).
+Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
+V4 of this library is BSL licensed.

 ## detection

 *   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Identification Platform, has limited accuracy (40 - 60%).
+Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
+V4 of this library is BSL licensed.
 *   [SkalskiP/make-sense](https://github.com/SkalskiP/make-sense) - Free to use online tool for labelling photos. https://makesense.ai
 *   [microsoft/ApplicationInspector](https://github.com/microsoft/ApplicationInspector) - A source code analyzer built for surfacing features of interest and other characteristics to answer the question 'What's in the code?' quickly using static analysis with a json based rules engine.
 Ideal for scanning components before use or detecting feature level changes.

 ## fingerprinting

 *   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Identification Platform, has limited accuracy (40 - 60%).
+Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
+V4 of this library is BSL licensed.
 *   [andryou/scriptsafe](https://github.com/andryou/scriptsafe) - a browser extension to bring security and privacy to chrome, firefox, and opera

 ## fingerprintjs

 *   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Identification Platform, has limited accuracy (40 - 60%).
+Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
+V4 of this library is BSL licensed.

 ## fraud

 *   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Identification Platform, has limited accuracy (40 - 60%).
+Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
+V4 of this library is BSL licensed.

 ## fraud-detection

 *   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Identification Platform, has limited accuracy (40 - 60%).
+Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
+V4 of this library is BSL licensed.

 ## identification

 *   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Identification Platform, has limited accuracy (40 - 60%).
+Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
+V4 of this library is BSL licensed.

 ## visitor-identifier

 *   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Identification Platform, has limited accuracy (40 - 60%).
+Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
+V4 of this library is BSL licensed.

 ## lodash